zoff-kollektiv/cifar/data/people/54-moez-trabelsi.md

 ---
 Moez Trabelsi is a nephew of Laila Trabelsi, the wife of Zine El Abidine Ben Ali.
 Son of Yamina Souiei, born on 3 July.
-During the Ben Ali era, he was one of the nephews of Laila Trabelsi to be most active businessman.
-Together with Imed Trabelsi, they were accused and investigated over a theft on a yacht, formerly belonging to a French businessman.
+During the Ben Ali era, he was one of the nephews of Laila Trabelsi most active in business.
+Together with Imed Trabelsi, they were accused and investigated over a theft of a yacht, in 2006 formerly belonging to a French businessman.
 [Source](https://www.heraldscotland.com/news/12768799.yacht-theft-makes-diplomatic-waves/)